bbmokhtari/django-translations/docs/reference/querysets.rst

          from sample.models import Continent

-         # get a chained queryset of the queryset
+         # get a copy of the current queryset
          continents = Continent.objects.all()._chain()

          print(continents)